anibalventura/caishen-wallet-flutter/README.md

 ## Features

-- Create new user with email ans password.
+- Create new user with email and password.
-- Sign in with email and password.
-- Sign out current user.
+- Sign in and sign out user.
 - Create and view transactions.
 - Localization (English/Spanish).